translate/translate/docs/commands/option_rewrite.rst

   msgstr ""

 When you have a set of translation files but no template this allows you to essentially convert a PO into a POT file.
-This mimics the --empty functionality of `msghack <http:////linux.die.net/man/1/msghack>`_
+This mimics the :opt:`--empty` functionality of `msghack <http:////linux.die.net/man/1/msghack>`_

 .. _option_rewrite#bracket: